emihaimarian/Java/README.md

 # Java
--The first 10 days:
+# The first 10 days: < hr >
-  -I. Introduction to Java:
+  I. Introduction to Java:
         -1.
 The first program
         -2.
 Writing and naming standards
         -3.
 Primitive types